artturimatias/GLAMpipe-docs/pages/01.home/01.terminology/docs.md

     - once the pipeline is constructed, it can be re-used for similar cases
     - also via REST API (without GUI)

+What are facets?

+For example, if you have a database of concerts where there is a year mentioned in own field.
+Facet first finds unique values and then counts how many times that unique value exists in the records.